edgonzalesjr/Threat-Monitoring-Incident-Response-Using-LimaCharlie/README.md

 ## Outcome
 - Enhanced Incident Response
-   - Proficiency in deploying and managing agents for quick, effective responses during security incidents.
+   - Proficiency in deploying and managing agent for quick, effective responses during security incidents.
    - Ability to quickly isolate and quarantine compromised system to contain potential threats.
 - Improved Security Posture
    - Developed an understanding of detection rules based on the unique threat landscape of an organization.